 - 1. Receiving either two (or more) grades of B (or lower) or a grade point average (GPA) lower than 3.3 in any semester. - 2.
 Accumulating more than one grade of Incomplete in any semester. - 3.
 Maintaining a grade of Incomplete for more than four months after the end of the semester during which the incomplete was received. - 4.
 Unsatisfactory grade for second-year paper requirement due to (a) failure to present or (b) poor performance at the poster session at the end of the student's second year. - 5.
 Unsatisfactory grade for third-year paper requirement due to (a) failure to present in the third-year-paper mini-conference or (b) poor performance. - 6.
-Failure to defend a dissertation proposal by May 5 of the student's third year.
+Failure to defend a dissertation proposal by August 5 of the student's third year.

 Student progress will be monitored by both the program and the Laney Graduate School.
-Student performance concerning grades and multiple I ncompletes are evident from transcripts.
+Student performance concerning grades and multiple Incompletes are evident from transcripts.
 The program will place students in POLS 599 or 799 courses to provide S/U grades that indicate completion of written requirements: the second-year paper, the third-year paper, the dissertation prospectus.
 A student who fails to meet these criteria will receive a U grade and will be placed on probation through the Laney Graduate School.
 After receipt of one U grade, students do not lose funding.

 Each time students are put on probation, they will receive a letter from the DGS that provides the following: the reason for probation, the ways in which they can avoid a second probationary semester, and a warning that if they fail to avoid a second probationary semester, they face termination from the program.
 Students will also receive a letter from LGS.
+Students on probation should work with their advisor and the DGS to develop a timeline to clear the probation and return to good standing.
+Such a timeline is required where those probations require application for an extended deadline to LGS.